-Although many languages both Cushitic and Semitic are spoken in Ethiopia, for hundreds of years the Amhara leadership of the country (beginning with the monarchy) as well as the Ethiopian orthodox church essentially mandated that the Amhara language would be the official language of commerce and government.
+Although many languages both Cushitic and Semitic are spoken in Ethiopia, for approximately the past 150 years the Amhara leadership of the country (beginning with the monarchy) as well as the Ethiopian orthodox church essentially mandated that the Amhara language would be the official language of commerce and government.
 Elite schools and universities taught in Amharic thus its speakers were seen as superior to the non-speakers of Amharic.
 Those wishing to become “educated” had to learn Amharic.
 Political ideas and policies thus became mostly associated with this Amharic elitism.
 Until just the past two decades attendance of the prestigious Addis Ababa University was limited to the Amhara.

 What is the Tigray Identity